AshwinRaikar88/AI-Research/Computer Vision/Opencv Frame capture/README.md

-# Using OpenCV Pyton to capture images from a webcam
+# Using OpenCV Python to capture images from a webcam
 You can use Opencv python to capture a frame from the webcam and save it into the system

 ## Installation